ZhaoxinLee/EMSystem-Python/README.md

    `python main.py`

-If you encounter the error regarding joystick below,
+If you encounter the error regarding joystick below
-![This is an image](/EMSystem-Python/snapshot/Error1.png) you can (1) plug the joystick in, or (2) comment line 27-30 in callbacks.py
+![This is an image](/EMSystem-Python/snapshot/Error1.png)

+You can (1) plug the joystick in, or (2) comment line 27-30 in callbacks.py
 ![This is an image](/EMSystem-Python/snapshot/Code1.png)

 ##